vzahorui/vzahorui.github.io/_posts/2019-11-08-matrix-properties.md

 ## Rank of a matrix

 Rank of matrix is defined as a number of linearly independent rows (or columns) in the matrix.<br>
-If all rows (or columns) of a matrix are independent then such matrix is call full-rank matrix.
-That being said, in a full rank matrix there are none vectors which can be represented as a linear combination of other vectors of this matrix.
+If all rows (or columns) of a matrix are independent then such matrix is called full-rank matrix.
+That being said, in a full rank matrix there are no vectors which can be represented as a linear combination of other vectors of this matrix.

 ## Matrix inverse